MarieCrappe/GreatResources/README.md

 *"There's an art and a science to transforming unmaintainable code into elegant simplicity.
 It takes practice, experimentation, and deep thought."* (quote from Exercism.io)

-- The GitHub guide to master Markdown, simple and super useful : https://guides.github.com/features/mastering-markdown/
+- **The GitHub guide to master Markdown**, simple and super useful : https://guides.github.com/features/mastering-markdown/

 ### Command Line